probmods/probmods2/readings/function-learning.md

 * Here's a Bayesian view of neural network models as presented in [Ch.
 5 Mackay's "Information Theory, Inference and Learning Algorithims"](http://www.inference.org.uk/itprnn/book.pdf) textbook.

-* For the brave, have a look at Radford Neals' [original thesis on Bayesian neural networks](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.446.9306&rep=rep1&type=pdf).
+* For the brave, have a look at Radford Neal's [original thesis on Bayesian neural networks](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.446.9306&rep=rep1&type=pdf).

 * If you like the historical stuff, check out the origins of the backprop algorithm in this 1986 Nature paper, [Rumelhart et al. \(1986\)](https://www.nature.com/articles/323533a0).